cesaro/pod/README.rst

 Pod - Partial-Order Discovery
 =============================

-*Pod* is a tool to perform partial-order based `process discovery <http://en.wikipedia.org/wiki/Business_process_discovery>`__.
+Pod is a research tool to perform partial-order based `process discovery <http://en.wikipedia.org/wiki/Business_process_discovery>`__.
 Process discovery aims at building a formal model
 (in this case, a **Petri net**) that faithfully represents a system from which we only know a set of behaviours (in this case, a set of **logs**).
-*Pod*, in addition to the set of logs, also receives as input an independence relation on the set of actions happening on the logs.
+Pod, in addition to the set of logs, also receives as input an independence relation on the set of actions happening on the logs.

-Note that *Pod* uses Microsoft's Z3 SMT solver, which is not free for commercial use.
+Note that Pod uses Microsoft's Z3 SMT solver, which is not free for commercial use.
 Please see `<src/z3/LICENSE.txt>`__ for further information.

 The tool can perform various tasks, all related with process discovery, and